pblischak/fluidigm2purc/docs/index.rst

 |Build Status| |Documentation|

-**fluidigm2purc** is a set of Python scripts for processing paired-end Illumina data generated using the Fluidigm platform for microfluidic PCR and sequenced on a MiSeq.
+**fluidigm2purc** is a set of Python scripts for processing paired-end Illumina data generated using the Fluidigm platform for microfluidic PCR.

 Documentation
 -------------